odbalapure/groxeries/README.md

 - Add grocery items
 - Delete/Edit grocery items

+**NOTE:**
-**NOTE: Login/Registration are common for all the users.
-And only a seller can add, edit and delete products.**
+- Login/Registration are common for all the users.
+- And only a seller can add, edit and delete products.
+- For now there is support for only one seller.

 The app is live:
 - Login/Registration are common for all the users.